This document is licensed under a Creative Commons Attribution 3.0 License.

 By default, files loaded by using

-will be loaded as XML files.
+method="file" will be loaded as XML files.
 Non-XML files can be

-loaded by specifying another method
+loaded by specifying another method.

-When ordered
+When ordered is

-, the ZIP entries are listed in lexicographical order.
+true, the ZIP entries are listed in lexicographical order.

-is the name of a XProc input or
+The port is the name of a XProc input or

-element will represent the sequence of
+output port.
+The x:document element will represent the sequence of

 documents provided on the input port, or the sequence of documents returned on